ADD-SP/ngx_waf/docs/guide/installation.md

 # Installation Guide

+Please read the [Version Description](version.md) first to pick the right version.

 nginx provides two ways to install modules, namely 'statically linked' and 'dynamically loaded', and the modules installed in each way are called 'static modules' and dynamic modules'.

 You can choose whether to use static or dynamic modules by running the script `assets/guide.sh`.